-In this article we explain everything you need to know about certification, calibration and verification for your weighbridge.
+In this article we'll explain everything you need to know about readying your weighbridge.

 This requirement covers any and all instruments which measure something.
 It spans from weighbridges and supermarket scales, all the way through to parking meters, utility meters, fuel dispensers and taximeters.
-It’s this certification body which ensures everything is measuring precisely as it should be.
+It’s this certification body which ensures everything is measured as precisely as it can be.

-Another required certification of a weighbridge is not necessarily to do with the weighbridge specifically, so much as the weighbridge operator.
+Another required certification has little to do with the weighbridge itself but rather the weighbridge operator.

-Failure to do so can result in a fine of up to £5,000 and imprisonment for 6 months.
+Failure to do so can result in a fine of up to £5,000 and 6 months imprisonment.

-Whilst this is not a requirement for all weighbridge operators, it’s worth researching if your use case requires this certification further.
+Whilst this is not a requirement for all weighbridge operators, it’s worth researching for your own application.

-Whilst weighbridge calibration is not a legal requirement (unless you’re using it for trade, see below), however it’s a no-brainer.
+Whilst weighbridge calibration is not a legal requirement (unless you’re using it for trade, see below), it’s highly recommended.

-Weighbridge calibration is, exactly that, a calibration to ensure the weighbridge is accurately measuring the weight which is placed on it.
-Without a calibration (and accompanying certificate), you have no way of knowing that your weighbridge is measuring correctly, or if you can rely on the measurements your weighbridge is producing.
+Weighbridge calibration is exactly that, a calibration to ensure the weighbridge is accurately measuring the weight which is placed on it.
+Without a calibration (and accompanying certificate), you have no way of knowing whether your weighbridge is measuring correctly, or if you can rely on the measurements its producing.